-A hip flexor strain is an injury characterized by tearing of one or more of the hip flexor muscles and typically causes pain in the front of the hip or groin.
+A hip flexor strain is an injury characterised by tearing of one or more of the hip flexor muscles and typically causes pain in the front of the hip or groin.

 Figure 1 – Anatomy of a hip flexor strain (Iliopsoas)

-Tears to the hip flexors can range from a small partial tear where there is minimal pain and minimal loss of function, to a complete rupture involving a sudden episode of severe pain and significant disability.
+Tears to the hip flexor muscles can range from a small partial tear where there is minimal pain and minimal loss of function, to a complete rupture involving a sudden episode of severe pain and significant disability.